yreyes03/whitematter-metanalysis/README.md

 More information on decoder: https://pubmed.ncbi.nlm.nih.gov/37577598/

-Initial code was contributed by Sohmee Kim (University of Texas at Austin), Julio Peraza (Florida International University), Suna Guo (University of Texas at Austin). https://github.com/baramX3/white_matter_metanalysis
+This project was built on previous work by Sohmee Kim (University of Texas at Austin), Julio Peraza (Florida International University), Suna Guo (University of Texas at Austin). https://github.com/baramX3/white_matter_metanalysis